This article is about deploying Google Chrome extensions using Group Policy. Find out how to retrieve the extension ID and update URL.

-Unfortunately I was not able to come up with a solution concerning the centralized management of Chrome extension settings.
-Some extensions, for example The Great Suspender, come with additional options for the user to configure.
-As said, I was not able to find a way how to manage or configure these centrally.
+Unfortunately, I was not able to come up with a solution concerning the centralized management of Chrome extension settings.
+Some extensions come with additional options for the user to configure.
+As said, I was not able to find a way to manage or configure these centrally.

 Dennis Span works as a Lead Account Technology Strategist at Cloud Software Group in Vienna, Austria.
 He holds multiple Citrix certifications (CCE-V).
 Dennis has been a Citrix Technology Advocate (CTA) since 2017 (+ one year as Citrix Technology Professional, CTP).
 Besides his interest in virtualization technologies and blogging, he loves spending time with his family as well as snowboarding, playing basketball and rowing.
 He is fluent in Dutch, English, German and Slovak and speaks some Spanish.